 A case study also allows you to hone your skills, not to make yourself look smart or special, but because when you do, you’ll better understand how your target audience feels and what you can do to meet their needs.

 8. Build functional links to your web pages.

 If you want to build a successful business online, you’ve got to consider search engines.
 Data from ImFORZA shows that “search is the #1 driver of traffic to content sites, beating social media by more than 300%.”

 To drive organic traffic to your site, you need to rank highly in Google.
 And you need the right links to improve your search rankings.

 Link building is one of the major internet marketing activities that business owners are pursuing.
-A recent survey by Moz reveals that about 37% of business owners spend between $10,000 and $50,000 per month on link building.

 Why are site owners so concerned about links?

 It’s because of the relationship between Google rankings and links.